With current political policies changing drastically as of late it appears I have transformed into a political junky simply to stay informed

-When I was growing up there was a dignified diplomacy in Canada's parliament.
+When I was growing up there was dignified diplomacy in Canada's parliament.
 It was evident in the perfectly matched suit and tie a politician wore and in their polite respect for one another within the house.
-There was a deep reverent awe for parliament that was not to be tainted by loud noises, disrespectful words, or discourteous actions.
+There was a deep and reverent awe for parliament that was not to be tainted by loud noises, disrespectful words, or discourteous actions.
 Alike a court of law, the making of our laws should also demand a respectful appreciation.

 Parliamentarians were expected to conduct themselves in a professional manner while within the confines of the House of Commons as well as in their day to day affairs after hours.

 I visited Ottawa in 1974 and recall how the rooms of the Parliament building so impressive and imposing quietly demanded the respect of those who entered there.
 Perhaps it was the voices of all who had spoken there in the past or the history within the aged wood of the walls and furniture, the lofty ceilings, perhaps the quiet echoing of our footsteps as we moved throughout the building but my classmates and I quietly honoured the request for respect.